-From original idea to cuddles with baby, each Signature carrier is crafted with careful skill and love for the process.
+From the original idea to your cuddles with baby, each Signature carrier is crafted with careful skill and love for the process.
 We wanted to give you a glimpse into the journey that a Signature woven carrier goes on.
 So, we worked with the weavers (and sisters) Cameo and Angel of Meeyoo Handwoven to follow one Signature carrier from start to finish.

 The process first begins with the weaver(s) creating a design for the woven piece from their own concepts and inspiration.
 This initial creative planning is personalized and very different for each weaver.
 During this first step, they draw inspiration from many places or things; they consider the types of threads they will be working with, and they often consider that part of the finished material will be turned into a Signature Tula Carrier.
 Some weavers might collaborate with their community or others to develop a woven piece that has a special meaning or artistic expression.

 Once the final pattern is designed, the weaver will have to begin the process of preparing the threads and loom to hand weave the material.
 This may include dyeing or painting the thread in a specific way to achieve the desired design once woven.
 Careful calculations are made to prepare the pattern for the loom and are plotted out.
 It is at this point that the threads that create the warp of the woven material is placed onto the loom.
 Many of the weavers we work with describe this as the most tedious step.